-A consultation has been launched for residents to have their say on plans to revise opening hours at Gamesley Library.
+A consultation is open for residents to have their say on plans to revise opening hours at Gamesley Library.

 It's one of seven libraries earmarked for local communities to manage themselves, where groups have yet to come forward, which is open for more than 18 hours per week.

 It will see a reduction in opening hours to 18 hours every week, with the consultation asking users which days or specific hours would suit them best for the library to be open.